DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 ## Utility Tools and Quality of Life Additions

+* [Toggable compass](https://www.nexusmods.com/skyrimspecialedition/mods/63247) - Press `X` key to turn it on and off when you need that.
 * [Camera's side](https://www.nexusmods.com/skyrimspecialedition/mods/41252) - Change camera's side by using your `Mouse 5` key.
 If you don't have a mouse with many buttons, feel free to change bindings in _Smoothcam_'s mod configuration menu in _Thirdperson_ tab.
 * [Headtracking](https://www.nexusmods.com/skyrimspecialedition/mods/19189) - Press your `V` key to disable or enable headtracking at any time.
 * [Toggle your headgear](https://www.nexusmods.com/skyrimspecialedition/mods/44097) - Use `Page Down` button to toggle it off and on.